iauns/cpm/README.rst

 Using CPM
 =========

-To use CPM in your C++ project, include the following at the top of your CMakeLists.txt::
+To use CPM in your C++ project include the following at the top of your CMakeLists.txt::

   #------------------------------------------------------------------------------